 Conclusion 22.
 The Director of Central Intelligence (DCI) should have taken the time to read the State of the Union speech and fact check it himself.
-Had he done so, he would have been able to alert the National Security Council (NSC) if he still had concerns about the use of the Iraq-Niger uranium reporting in a Presidential speech.85 assistant, who was supposed to have handed it to another senior CIA official, who apparently did not have the time to peruse the speech either.86 The excuse of delegation worked for the president, but not for Tenet.
-He resigned from the CIA, citing "personal reasons," a year after the speech, in 2004, but he would later say in his book that he was forced out because he was used as a "deflection" of blame.87 Washington was not impressed by his book, not because Tenet was necessarily lying, but because he waited three years to tell his side of the story.88
+Had he done so, he would have been able to alert the National Security Council (NSC) if he still had concerns about the use of the Iraq-Niger uranium reporting in a Presidential speech.

+George Tenet, for his part, adopted the same deflective strategy.
+In his testimony to congress, he alleged that he passed the speech draft to an assistant, who was supposed to have handed it to another senior CIA official, who apparently did not have the time to peruse the speech either.
+The excuse of delegation worked for the president, but not for Tenet.
+He resigned from the CIA, citing "personal reasons," a year after the speech, in 2004, but he would later say in his book that he was forced out because he was used as a "deflection" of blame.
+Washington was not impressed by his book, not because Tenet was necessarily lying, but because he waited three years to tell his side of the story.
+Beautiful to have a support of the story.